ti-cortex-m4/demo-java-virtual-threads2/readme.md

 </table>

-context switching: ~100µs (depends on the OS)

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may yield execution at some point by itself and pass control outside.
 When a continuation is resumed, control returns to the last yield point, with the execution context up to the entry point remaining intact.
 Continuation is a low-level construct implemented by the internal _jdk.internal.vm.Continuation_ class and developers should not use them directly.

 The virtual threads scheduler manages the yielding and resuming of the coroutines.
-It is pluggable, and a dedicated _ForkJoinPool_ FIFO executor is now used for this purpose.
+The scheduler is pluggable, and a dedicated _ForkJoinPool_ FIFO executor is used by default.
+This scheduler is optimized for transactions that are typically short-lived and often blocked.

-#### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the scheduler.

-When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
-Today, most of the operations in the Java core library (mainly I/O and _java.util.concurrent_) have been refactored to make them non-blocking.
-When a virtual thread is blocked on such an operation, the scheduler dispatches the operation and then _unmounts_ the virtual thread from the carrier thread.
-While the blocking operation from the virtual thread proceeds in the background, the carrier thread is unblocked and can execute another virtual thread.
-When the operation completes, the scheduler mounts the virtual thread to an available carrier thread.
+When a virtual thread calls an blocking I/O method in the Java core library, the virtual threads scheduler:

+* _unmounts_ the virtual thread from the carrier thread;
+* suspends the continuation and saves its content;
+* copies the stack frames of the virtual thread from the stack of the carrier thread to the heap;
+* start a non-blocking I/O operation in the OS kernel;
+* the scheduler can schedule another virtual thread on the same carrier thread.

+When the I/O operation completes in the OS kernel, the virtual threads scheduler:

-<sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>
+* copies the stack frames of the virtual thread from the heap to the stack of the carrier thread;
+* restores the content of the continuation and resumes it;
+* waits until a carrier thread is available;
+* _mounts_ the virtual thread to the carrier thread.

-However, some operations in the Java core library do not yet support this feature and instead _capture_ the carrier thread.
+To provide this no-blocking behavior, most of the blocking operations in the Java core library (mainly I/O and _java.util.concurrent_)  have been refactored.
+However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.
 During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.